maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Removed the maxima mathml code (which wasn't connected or used).
 * Add in extra option `simp` to inputs.
 * Add in extra options in the input `allowempty`, `allowsparse` and `hideanswer`.
+* Add a base N check to the numeric input.
+* Allow the use of Maxima "bitwise" library.

 TODO: